 - Household cash flow statements

-In general, it usually takes around 18–40 days for a mortgage application to be processed.
+In general, it takes around 14–42 days for a mortgage application to be processed.
 This can be longer for complex applications.

 Most UK housebuyers get their mortgage from one of the many retail banks operating in the country.
-There are a number of UK banks and building societies offering both fixed-rate and variable mortgages.
+There are several UK banks and building societies offering both fixed-rate and variable mortgages.
 These include:

 Finding a mortgage adviser in the UK